 - Ongoing support and advocacy for student rights including increased work hours, concessions for public transport, mediation with schools not delivering on promises.

 - And so much more.

-Go Study is proud to offer these services, and a range of other support structures for working holiday makers, students and new migrants.
-We offer these to ensure temporary visa holders have a successful experience in Australia, and in doing so, we hope the community will trust us and choose us when it is time to decide on where to enroll and how to ensure their studies are successful.
+Go Study is proud to offer these services, and a range of other support structures for working holidaymakers, students and new migrants.
+We offer these to ensure temporary visa holders have a successful experience in Australia, and in doing so, we hope the community will trust us and choose us when it is time to decide on where to enrol and how to ensure their studies are successful.

-It’s true that not all students need an education agent to enroll in courses, but 90% of prospective students rely on professional services like Go Study’s to ensure they make the best decisions possible and get all the information they need.
-The reality is there is no reason not to use a professional company who can advise you on your options, and support you through the many challenges of studying, living and working in Australia.
-We offer these services for free, and courses are not cheaper if you enroll directly through a college.
+It’s true that not all students need an education agent to enrol in courses, but 90% of prospective students rely on professional services like Go Study‘s to ensure they make the best decisions possible and get all the information they need.
+The reality is there is no reason not to use a professional company that can advise you on your options, and support you through the many challenges of studying, living and working in Australia.
+We offer these services for free, and courses are not cheaper if you enrol directly through a college.